RandyFoo07/git-notes/README.md

 Commit files in staging area with included message
 4. Create a repository (on Github)
 5. `$ git remote add origin [url copied from Github]`
-Add a remote branch to the local repository (Origin can be replaced with any name)
+Create a new remote named origin located at url (Origin can be replaced with any name) *Push/Pull commands can be used with origin now instead of typing out the url*
 6. `$ git push -u origin master`
 Push changes to remote repository
 #### Cloning